grollmus/devops-ext-better-checklist/readme.md

 - ✏️ Modify templates to adapt to evolving workflows
 - ✅ Track task progress within Azure DevOps

+## 💡 Usage

+1. Create a new checklist template with predefined steps.
+2. Apply the template to recurring tasks to maintain standardization.
+3. Track progress and completion status across multiple instances.

 ## 🛠 Development Setup

 To get started with local development: